peppequint/wikiminds/README.md

 Below are the things we would have liked to add when given more time.

-- Real time comments using sockets
+- Real time placing of comments using sockets, not just the up/downvoting
 - Editing profile and issues
 - Admin privileges for certain users
 - Deleting/changing your vote on comments